onewelcome/sdk-configurator/README.md

 ```

 ### NativeScript example
-The Onegini NativeScript plugin contains a hook that will automatically trigger the configurator when you run `tns platform add`.
+The Onegini NativeScript plugin contains a hook that will automatically trigger the configurator when you run `tns prepare`.
 You can still choose to run the configurator manually (e.g. for updating an existing platform).

 Example for configuring a NativeScript Android project manually:
 ```sh